 - Exporters can repay INR / foreign currency packing credit advances (PCFC), to the extent exports have actually taken place.

-What happens if a resident’s status changes to non-resident?
+What happens if a resident’s status changes to a non-resident?

-EEFC account can be opened by resident Individuals.
-However after opening the EEFC account, the status of resident changes to non-resident, then EEFC Balances may be credited to NRE/ FCNR(B) accounts.
+EEFC account can be opened by resident individuals.
+However, after opening the EEFC account, the status of the resident changes to a non-resident, then EEFC Balances may be credited to NRE/ FCNR(B) accounts.

 Can INR claims received from ECGC / Insurance companies be credited to EEFC?